Sequential Monte Carlo EM for multivariate probit models: Results

-To assess the performance of our method, we treat the widely analysed data set from the Six Cities longitudinal study on the health effects of air pollution, for which a multivariate probit model was considered by \cite{art:ChibG98}, who conducted both Bayesian and non-Bayesian analysis.
-Later \cite{art:SongL2005} proposed a confirmatory factor analysis for the same model.
-More recently \cite{art:Craig2008} used the example as a test case for his new method of evaluating multivariate orthant probabilities.
+To test the validity of our method, we treat the widely analysed data set from the Six Cities longitudinal study on the health effects of air pollution, for which a multivariate probit model was considered for a range of covariance structures by \cite{art:ChibG98}, who conducted both Bayesian and non-Bayesian analysis.
+Later \cite{art:SongL2005} proposed a confirmatory factor analysis for the same model, while more recently \cite{art:Craig2008} used the example as a test case for a new method for geometrically reconstructing multivariate orthant probabilities which leads to an efficient evaluation of probabilities of the type in \eqref{eq:probz}.
+As opposed to the MCMC procedure of \cite{art:ChibG98}, the SMC method provides estimates of the orthant probabilities as a by-product of the sampling, so that likelihoods are readily available for comparison to the results in \cite{art:Craig2008}.
+Moreover the SMC sampler produces a sample from the fitted distribution which is useful for further evaluation of intractable expectations of interest.

-The study was meant to model a probabilistic relation over time between the wheezing status of children, the smoking habit of their mother during the first year of observation and their age.
-In particular the subset of data considered for analysis refers to the observation of $537$ children from Stueberville, Ohio.
+The Six Cities study was meant to model a probabilistic relation over time between the wheezing status of children, the smoking habit of their mother during the first year of observation and their age.
+In particular the subset of data considered for analysis refers to the observation of $537$ children from Steubenville, Ohio.
 The wheezing condition $y_i^j$ of each child $j$ at age $i \in \{7,8,9,10 \}$ and the smoking habit $h^j$ of their mother are recorded as binary variables, with value 1 indicating the condition (wheezing/smoking) present.
 Three covariates are assumed for each component $i$, namely the age $x_{i1}^j = i-9$ of child $j$ centred at $9$, the smoking habit $x_{i2}^j = h^j$ and an interaction term $x_{i3}^j = (i-9) h^j$ between the two.
 A probit model can then be constructed

-where $z_i^j$ is the $i$-th component of a multivariate random variable $\bs{Z}^j \thicksim \mathcal{N}(\bs{X}_{\mathrm{c}}^j \bs{\beta, \Sigma})$ and $\Phi$ is the cumulative distribution function of a standard normal random variable.
+where $z_i^j$ is the $i$th component of a multivariate random variable $\bs{Z}^j \thicksim \mathcal{N}(\bs{X}_{\mathrm{c}}^j \bs{\beta}, \bs{\Sigma})$ and $\Phi$ is the cumulative distribution function of a standard normal random variable.